 Virtually all new home builders will happily let us represent you as your Buyer's Agent.
 There's only one requirement: WE MUST ACCOMPANY YOU on your first visit to any subdivision to register.
 After that you can come and go as you wish.

-Click the icon below to begin searching for new homes, or read on for more information.
+Click the icon below to begin searching for new homes (it will open a new window), or read on for more information.

 Advantages of A Newly-Built Home

 New homes offer some distinct advantages over older resale homes.
 They're more energy efficient, resulting in lower utility costs.
 There are fewer maintenance issues, and those should be covered by the builder's 2-year warranty.
 You probably won't need to remodel.
 And you may be able to customize the home to match your wish list.